Intro-to-APCD/Intro-to-APCD.github.io/ProjectManagment/Notes about the project's progress.md

 9. Added two presentations to introduce Medicare and Medicaid
 10.  added a tab to store YouTube videos I found interesting
 11. Decided not to do the "Linking APCD Tables" video because it was too specific to the massachusetts APCD.
+12. I merged the medicare and medicaid powerpoints into a "federal healthcare" powerpoint